ionadev/Sparky/README.md

 Sparky is a Multifuctional Discord Bot...
 The Only Bot You Will Ever Need

 ## Installation
-> - Heya The Installation is damm easy just a piece of cake So,
+> - Heya The Installation is damm easy just a piece of cake <br>
+So,
-- [RightClickHere](https://raw.githubusercontent.com/Sparky-Discord-Bot/Sparky/master/SparkyInstaller.cmd) And Click Save Link As And Save The File As `SparkyInstaller.cmd` For Windows
+> - [RightClickHere](https://raw.githubusercontent.com/Sparky-Discord-Bot/Sparky/master/SparkyInstaller.cmd) And Click Save Link <br> As And Save The File As `SparkyInstaller.cmd` For Windows
-- After Downloading Everything then SparkyInstaller Will Automatically Ask Your Login Details Enter It
+> - After Downloading Everything then SparkyInstaller Will Automatically Ask Your Login Details Enter It
-- Then Automatically The Bot Will Start
+> - Then Automatically The Bot Will Start
-- Enjoy :D
+> - Enjoy :D

 **Currently Sparky Does Not Support Other OS I am Sorry About That